Mackachoo/Quantum-Computing-Project/README.md

 ## Description

 A simulation of a quantum computer was implemented on a classical computer using the Python programming language.
-All basic components of a quantum computer were created and Grover’s quantum search algorithm was implemented and successfully run.
+All basic components of a quantum computer were created and Grover’s quantum search algorithm was implemented and successfully run, without using any scpecialized quantum computing libraries.

-## Grover's algorithm

-DESCRIPTION OF IT HERE

 ## Result

-## Grover's algorithm

 The project has corroborated previous results of Grover's time complexity <img src="https://render.githubusercontent.com/render/math?math=O(\sqrt(N))">  and provided a quadratic speedup with respect to the best classical alternative of <img src="https://render.githubusercontent.com/render/math?math=O(N)"> .

 ## Authors

 - Dan Buxton